St. Francis Medical Center Resumes Limited Patient Visitation

 About the Franciscan Missionaries of Our Lady Health System

 The Franciscan Missionaries of Our Lady Health System is one of the largest healthcare systems based in Louisiana and is the leading healthcare provider for more than half the state’s population.
 The health system is a non-profit, Catholic organization sponsored by the Franciscan Missionaries of Our Lady.
 Headquartered in Baton Rouge, Louisiana, the ministry serves patients in Louisiana and Mississippi through a network of hospitals, clinics, physicians, elderly housing and integrated systems.
+The health system’s unified physician organization is comprised of 900 adult and pediatric primary care physicians and specialists.
 The system’s nine hospitals include St. Francis Medical Center in Monroe, Our Lady of the Lake Regional Medical Center in Baton Rouge and Gonzales, Our Lady of the Lake Children’s Hospital in Baton Rouge, Our Lady of Lourdes Regional Medical Center, Heart Hospital, and Women's & Children's in Lafayette, Our Lady of the Angels in Bogalusa, and St. Dominic Hospital in Jackson, Mississippi.
 For more information, visit www.fmolhs.org.

 About Our Lady of the Lake Physician Group